First Battle of the Masurian Lakes: Battle

 Throughout the day on September 9, units of the Russian 3rd Army Corps held back the Germans at Allenburg, and the 4th Army Corps at Bavien.
 But in the 2nd Army Corps, the Germans occupied Widminnen, went to Lake Gablick, where they were stopped by the 1st Cavalry Division entering the battle.
-In the battles, the Russian 302nd Surazh Infantry Regiment was defeated, the commander of the 1st brigade of the 26th Infantry Division, Major General K. Druzhinin, was killed.
+In the battles, the Russian 302nd Surazh Infantry Regiment was defeated, the commander of the 1st Brigade of the 26th Infantry Division, Major General K. Druzhinin, was killed.
 At Kutten, the Russian 72nd Infantry Division was brought into battle.

 Thus, both sides were concentrating forces on the southern flank, striving to envelop the enemy's battle formation.
-At the same time, P. Rennenkampf also counted on a powerful blow with three corps in the direction of Melauken, Wirbeln, Norkitten, Nordenburg - in the center and northern flank of the Germans.
+At the same time, P. Rennenkampf also counted on a powerful blow with three corps in the direction of Melauken, Wirbeln, Norkitten, Nordenburg—in the center and northern flank of the Germans.

 On September 7, the Russian 2nd Army launched a diversionary attack on Myszyniec and captured the city by the night of September 10.
-The cavalry drove out the enemy's vanguards from Friedrichshof.
-These attacks were carried out by a few detachments, since the army had not yet recovered from the defeat.
+The cavalry drove out the German vanguards from Friedrichshof.
+These attacks were carried out by a few detachments, since the army had not yet recovered from the defeat at Tannenberg.
 The attack on Mława was not successful, but by the morning of September 13, Janów was taken.
 During this time, 17 prisoners were captured.
 Russian losses were 22 killed, 120 wounded and 19 missing.
 The main result of the actions of the 2nd Army during this period was that the German 8th Army was deprived of the opportunity to reinforce the troops against the 1st Army at the expense of its Southern Group and had to constantly worry about the right flank.
 Only on the orders of the Supreme Commander-in-Chief did the 2nd Army begin to retreat to its original positions, since the headquarters of the front armies feared a breakthrough here too.

 On September 10, the shock group of the 1st Army launched an offensive from the Gołdap area, but was met by hurricane artillery and machine-gun fire, first at the attacking chains, and then at the Russian positions.
 Taking advantage of the confusion, the 1st German reserve corps captured Goldap on the move, taking 1,000 prisoners and 32 guns in the city, and then advanced to Insterburg.
 Having lost a springboard for regrouping, the Russian 2nd Army Corps retreated.
-His 43rd Infantry Division suffered heavy casualties; in the companies of the 26th infantry division, 5-10 men remained (it lost more than 4,000 men).
+His 43rd Infantry Division suffered heavy casualties; in the companies of the 26th Infantry Division, 5-10 men remained (it lost more than 4,000 men).